hazelcast/hazelcast-jet-reference-manual/src/CustomSources.md

 In this example, we will implement a simple DAG that dumps a Hazelcast IMap into a folder.

-As file writing will be distributed, we want each Processor to write to a separate file, but within the same folder.
+As file writing will be distributed, we want each Processor writing to a separate file, but within the same folder.

 We can achieve this by implementing a `ProcessorSupplier` and